-There are two required textbooks for the course.
+There are two textbooks for the course.

-- Kathy Sierra and Bert Bates, Head First Java, Second Edition, O'Reilly, 2005.
-ISBN # 0-596-00920-8. - Michael T. Goodrich and Roberto Tamassia, Data Structures and Algorithms in Java, Fifth Edition, John Wiley & Sons, 2010.
+- Required: Kathy Sierra and Bert Bates, Head First Java, Second Edition, O'Reilly, 2005.
+ISBN # 0-596-00920-8. - Optional: Michael T. Goodrich and Roberto Tamassia, Data Structures and Algorithms in Java, Fifth Edition, John Wiley & Sons, 2010.
 ISBN # 0-470-38326-7.

 These texts should be available at the ASUC bookstore or across Bancroft at either Ned's or the Campus Textbook Exchange.
 The first edition of Sierra and Bates will serve you just as well as the new one.
 Likewise, the first, third, or fourth edition of Goodrich and Tamassia will serve you just as well as the new one.
 The second edition will serve almost as well, but it is missing sections that we will cover on splay trees and disjoint sets; the first, third, fourth, and fifth editions have these sections.
 Unfortunately, the sections and pages are numbered differently in all the editions of both books, so the reading assignments on the class web page apply only to the newest editions.
+I have taught this course from every edition of both books, so if you have an old edition, you can find the correct readings by going to my home page and finding the links for old offerings of this course.

 Sierra and Bates give an introduction to programming in Java.
 We will be using the Sierra book from the beginning, so purchase it soon.
+It is an excellent book, and Amazon sells it pretty cheaply.
 Their book is not meant to be a complete reference to all of the concepts in Java.
 If you are an experienced C hacker, I also recommend David Flanagan, Java in a Nutshell.
 The chapter entitled How Java Differs from C can bring a C programmer up to speed in Java remarkably quickly.
 (That's how I learned Java.)